-Your website is complete, your online marketing implemented and you’re getting traffic.
+Your website is complete, your online marketing in Houston implemented and you’re getting traffic.
 Why are sales decreasing?
 Consider the reasons listed below when you are determining why consumers are abandoning their shopping cart.
 A better understanding of why and when they are leaving your website will help in developing a solution.

 1. Poor User Experience

 Twenty-five percent of shoppers leave websites without buying simply because the website is too complicated (study by Statistia).
 Websites that are not user-friendly, require forced registrations, authorize disruptive advertising, or have extensive check out procedures can dissuade shoppers from completing their purchase and send them to your competitors.